derlin/workshop-data-sciences/docs/zeppelin.md

 In this workshop, we will use Zeppelin to explore data with Spark.

+!!! info ""
+    The full notebook with all the answers can be downloaded [here](resources/hello-zeppelin.json){: target="_blank"}.
+Just ensure _Batting.csv_ is present in the `data` folder before running it.

 ## Environment setup

 To simplify, we will use a local Zeppelin running on a Docker container on your local machine.